 It's bitterly cold outside right now, wind chills in hitting subzero in many locales across the country.
 So naturally my mind turns to Spring and Baseball!

-Every day this winter, another article shows up asking, "Why aren't Machado and Harper signed?"
+One of the most frequently asked baseball questions include "Why aren't Machado and Harper signed?"
 Are the teams being cheap, or have they learned their lesson from other long-term, high-dollar contracts gone south?
 Let's examine the numbers and what both players bring to the field.

 The no win scenario.
 Star Trek fans are familiar with the Kobayashi Maru test as it was shown in Star Trek II: The Wrath Of Khan, as well as from Star Trek TOS and the Star Trek reboot.
 How can one win a no win scenario?
 The answer is, of course you cannot (unless you are James T. Kirk).

 For those who walk long distances, footwear is of the utmost importance.
 Over the past two years I have walked many, many miles and I would like to share what I have learned regarding footwear and mileage vs. cost.